OCA/server-ux/base_substate/readme/DESCRIPTION.rst

 * We can also send mail when the susbstate is reached.

 It is not useful for itself.
-You can see an example of implementation in the 'sale_substate' module. (sale-workflow repository).
+You can see an example of implementation in the 'purchase_substate' module. (purchase-workflow repository).